 - Strong Interest Inventory (major and career decision-making)

 Learn what to do before, during, and after an interview, and develop accomplishment-focused interview responses using the STAR interviewing formula.
 This presentation may be tailored for a specific industry, student organization, or on-campus position.

-This interactive workshop defines the purpose of networking and teaches participants how to develop a personal pitch (introduction), identify networking contacts, and discover opportunities to network on and off campus.
+This interactive workshop defines the purpose of networking and teaches participants how to identify networking contacts, practices ways to connect, and discover opportunities to network online and person.
 This workshop may be customized for a specific industry or student organization.